FloraCanou/temperament_evaluator/README.md

 ## `te_optimizer.py`

 Optimizes tunings.
-Custom norm order, constraints and stretches are supported.
+Custom norm order, constraints and stretches are supported. *It is recommended to use `te_temperament_measures` instead since it calls this module and it has a more accessible interface.*

 Requires `te_common`.

-Use `optimizer_main` to optimize, yet *it is recommended to use the next module instead since it calls this function with presets.* Parameters:
+Use `optimizer_main` to optimize.
+Parameters:
 - `map`: *first positional*, *required*.
 The map of the temperament.
 - `subgroup`: *optional*.
 Specifies a custom subgroup for the map.
 Default is prime harmonics.
 - `wtype`: *optional*.
 Specifies the weighter.
 Has `"tenney"` (default), `"frobenius"`, `"inverse tenney"`, `"benedetti"` and `"weil"`.